AlibabaResearch/SA-IQA/SA-BENCH/README.md

 - **layout**
 - **lighting**

-The dataset contains **18,000 images** with human annotations for training and evaluation.
+The dataset contains **17,768 annotated examples** across four spatial-aesthetic dimensions, with image assets and human annotations for training and evaluation.

 ## Dataset Details